- General Information

-If you come to the Self-Help Center in person, you must first get a number from the Information Booth.
+If you come to the Self-Help Center in person, you must first get a number from Reception.
 When your number is called, you will be required to show photo identification.
 Acceptable forms of photo identification include a driver license, passport, United States military identification or a legal permanent resident card.
 Consular identification is not accepted.
-Depending on the legal issue you wish to address, you may be assisted the same day or be referred to our e-Correspondence service.
+Depending on the legal issue you wish to address, you may be referred to our e-Correspondence service.

-Please be aware that in-person service is limited due to our funding and provided on a first-come, first-served basis and is limited due to our funding.
+Please be aware that in-person service is limited due to our funding and provided on a first-come, first-served basis.
 You should plan to spend at least a half-day when you visit the Self-Help Center.
 It is recommended that you arrive early.
 If you have been served court papers, you must bring all of those forms with you to receive assistance.
 If you plan to file your response the same day, you must also bring envelopes with postage for service on every other party to the case.

 What should I bring with me?

 Each time you visit the Self-Help Center, please remember to bring the following items:

 - A blue or black ink pen